Grey Market Peptides: RUO Risks & COA Checks

 The legal frame around grey-market peptides is jurisdiction-specific and moving.
 Treat the following as informational rather than legal advice.

 United Arab Emirates.
 MoHAP Circular 17/2022 is the governing framework for research-use materials.
 Research-grade peptides sold under that framework are not medicinal products and do not fall under therapeutic-product approval requirements; the framing of supply matters legally and operationally.
-A research-use supplier is operating in a different regulatory lane than a pharmacy.
-For our own positioning — commercial supply of research-use peptides — that distinction is the regulatory anchor.
+A research-use supplier is operating in a different regulatory lane than a pharmacy, and that distinction — not the molecule — is the regulatory anchor.

 European Union.
 Unapproved peptides for human use sit under the EU Falsified Medicines Directive and national equivalents.
 Enforcement is national.
 Personal-import quantities for research declarations have been challenged in customs across multiple member states through 2025 and 2026.